snapscript/snap/README.md

 #### Parallel Compilation

-Snap programs can be separated in to multiple source files that define the types and functions that represent the execution flow.
-To minimise start time the parsing and assembly of the source is performed in parallel.
+Snap programs can be separated in to multiple source files that define the types and functions representing the execution flow.
+To minimise start times the parsing and assembly of the source is performed in parallel.
 Once defined the execution graph is joined in to a single executable and static analysis is performed.

 ##### Scanner